0621 Retail and wholesale trade managers

 - Determine merchandise and services to be sold, and implement price and credit policies

 - Source and negotiate with vendors when necessary to procure merchandise for resale

 - Develop and implement marketing strategies

 - Plan budgets, authorize expenditures, and monitor revenues

 - Evaluate and improve customer service and respond to customer requests and issues

 - Address staffing requirements, including the hiring, development and retention of staff

 - A university degree or college diploma in business administration or other field related to the product or service being sold may be required.

-- Several years of related retail sales experience at increasing levels of responsibility are usually required.
+- Several years of related retail or wholesale sales experience at increasing levels of responsibility are usually required.

 - There is some mobility between managers in this unit group, depending on the product or service.